-AAA screening: guidance for the waiting times tracker report
+AAA screening: Guidance for the waiting times tracker report

-1. Specialist assessment outcomes
+2. Specialist assessment outcomes

-1.1 Specialist assessment outcome categories
+2.1 Specialist assessment outcome categories

-The date and outcome of specialist assessments can be recorded in ‘specialist assessment’ tab of SMaRT.
+The date and outcome of specialist assessments can be recorded in the ‘specialist assessment’ tab of SMaRT.
 There are 4 assessment outcome categories available.

 Further investigation

-The further investigation outcome should be used where the patient has a non-standard AAA.
 This is a patient thought unlikely to be fit for intervention and booked for non-standard investigation or referred for medical treatment (for example coronary angioplasty, bypass or chest referral).
 This category may also include referral to a tertiary centre outside of the ‘usual’ screening programme referral pathways.
-If the patient does not go on to have surgery, a further assessment with the final outcome, for example, ‘surgery declined’ or another suitable delay reason should be recorded.

 Surgery declined